 Radiation can be highly effective and is one of the most common therapies used to treat symptoms in patients with incurable MBD.
 By killing the cancer cells, radiation relieves pain, stops the tumor from growing and can prevent the bone from breaking.
 Radiation can also be used to control the cancer after surgery to fix a broken bone.
 Research shows that radiation following surgery improves patient function and decreases the need for additional surgeries.
 Once a fracture occurs, however, surgery is usually performed prior to radiation.

 MBD is a systemic (body-wide) problem and radiation therapy is unlikely to be curative.
 Before treatment, the doctor and patient should have a clear understanding of the goals of radiation therapy — whether it is to lessen symptoms and pain, or is intended to completely destroy disease in the affected bone.

 Therefore, the doctor must balance the potential benefits and risks of radiation for each patient.

 Different cancers respond differently to radiation.
 Several types of radiation therapy are available.

 Pain usually begins to subside in the first 1 to 2 weeks, but maximum relief may take several months.
-Therefore, pain medication is prescribed throughout the radiation treatment course.
+Therefore, your doctor will prescribe pain medication for you to take throughout the radiation treatment course.

 Radioisotope therapy.
-An alternative to hemibody irradiation is radioisotope therapy.
-This involves injecting a radioactive medicine (radiopharmaceutical) into a vein.
+An alternative to hemibody irradiation, radioisotope therapy involves injecting a radioactive medicine (radiopharmaceutical) into a vein.
 The areas of metastatic bone disease absorb the radiopharmaceutical, which then kills the tumor cells.
 Compared to hemibody irradiation, radioisotope therapy is easier to give patients, and is also easier for patients to tolerate.